how do I get my angelfish to breed?

 • Slates are easier to move, which is helpful if you need to remove any infertile or fungi-infected eggs.

-Angelfish are picky about their nests.
-Because of this, it’s recommended to buy at least 2 spawning slates.
 This gives your angelfish options to pick from.
-It also increases their chances of laying the eggs on the slates, rather than on a decorative plant or piece of driftwood.
+It also increases their chances of laying the eggs on the slates rather than on a decorative plant or piece of driftwood.

 Tank Floor

-Angelfish may get stressed by their own reflection.
-Because of this, it’s recommended to paint the bottom of the tank a dark color, on the outside only.
+Paint the bottom of the tank a dark color, but only on the outside.
 This will keep the fish from catching sight of supposed predators lurking down below.

 Change Tank Water Frequently